Moiz-khan/Chat-application/README.md

 # Chat-application
-This is the chat application which is developed in python using tkinter.
-Two or more people can connect together and chat with each other.
+This is the chat application which is developed in python using Tkinter.
+Two or more people can communicate with each other and chat with each other.
+Here is the scenario of how it works, a thread has been created for every new client and the server accepts the client.
+Once the Client has been connected, they can send and receive messages to everyone.
+The client has been adding on the database and all the information such as Client-ID, client-name, Ip-Address of the device, and port No is stored in the database.